-Our commercial success depends upon our ability to develop, manufacture, market and sell our product candidates and use our proprietary technologies without infringing the proprietary rights of third parties.
-U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in the fields relating to our product candidates.
-As the biotechnology and pharmaceutical industries expand and more patents are issued, the risk increases that others may assert our product candidates infringe the patent rights of others.
+Our commercial success depends upon our ability to develop, manufacture, market and sell ALRN-6924 and use our proprietary technologies without infringing the proprietary rights of third parties.
+U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in the fields relating to ALRN-6924.
+As the biotechnology and pharmaceutical industries expand and more patents are issued, the risk increases that others may assert ALRN-6924 infringes the patent rights of others.
 Moreover, it is not always clear to industry participants, including us, which patents cover various types of drugs, products or their methods of use or manufacture.
-Thus, because of the large number of patents issued and patent applications filed in our fields, there may be a risk that third parties may allege they have patent rights encompassing our product candidates, technologies or methods.
+Thus, because of the large number of patents issued and patent applications filed in our fields, there may be a risk that third parties may allege they have patent rights encompassing our product candidate, technologies or methods.